 Can the IRS seize inherited property?

 Yes, the IRS can seize money or property you inherited to satisfy your tax debt.
 If the person passing on the inheritance is still alive, there are methods to protect it from the IRS.
 For example, it is sometimes possible to structure the inheritance as a trust instead of giving it directly to the taxpayer.

 When performing an asset seizure, the IRS can’t take everything you own.
 There are rules in place so that you are not left destitute and unable to feed your family.
 The IRS can seize a wide range of income, wages, and property.
 However, according to Internal Revenue Code 26 U.S. Code § 6334, the IRS may not seize the following:

 - Clothing and school books that are deemed necessary.

-- Personal effects, furniture, firearms, and livestock that do not exceed $6,250 in total value.
+- Personal effects, furniture, firearms, and livestock not exceeding $6,250 in total value.

-- Books and tools of a trade that are necessary for your profession or business (under $3,125 in value).
+- Books and tools of the trade necessary for your profession or business, under $3,125 in value.

 - Unemployment benefits.

 - Judgments for support of minor children entered before the date of levy.